Couples Therapy in Seattle, WA

 How Can Therapy for Couples in Seattle Help?

-• Notice what takes over in you before you even know you’re upset—the tightening, the rush, the urge to defend, withdraw, or attack—often rooted in fear, hurt, or shame.
+Notice what takes over you before you’re know you’re upset…the tightening, the rush, the urge to defend, withdraw, or attack, often rooted in fear, hurt, or shame.

 My Approach to Couples Therapy in Seattle

-If that’s the kind of work you’re looking for, we can begin there. — Dr. April
+If that’s the kind of work you’re looking for, lets connect! — Dr. April

 helps couples understand why conversations turn into arguments and what to do differently in those moments.
 You’ll learn practical ways to communicate, repair after high conflict, and strengthen the day-to-day foundation of your relationship.